-Proposed §1.163(j)-7(e) provides rules and procedures for treating specified group members as CFC group members and for determining a CFC group.
+Proposed § 1.163(j)-7(e) provides rules and procedures for treating specified group members as CFC group members and for determining a CFC group.
 A CFC group member means a specified group member of a specified group for which a CFC group election is in effect.
-The specified group member is a CFC group member for a part of its taxable year ending November 30, Year 2 (for example, because all of the stock of CFC2 is purchased by the specified group on June 1, Year 2, and its taxable year does not close as a result of joining the specified group), or if CFC1 ceases to be included in the specified group after November 30, Year 2, but before December 31, Year 2 (for example, because all of the stock of CFC1 is sold by the specified group on December 15, Year 2).

-specified taxable year with respect to a specified period.
+The specified group member is a CFC group member for a specified taxable year with respect to a specified period.
 A CFC group means all CFC group members for their specified taxable years with respect to a specified period.
-See proposed §1.163(j)-7(e)(2) (defining CFC group and CFC group member).
+See proposed $\S 1.163(j)-7(e)(2)$ (defining CFC group and CFC group member).
 Thus, if a CFC group election is in place, the terms "specified group members," "CFC group members," and a "CFC group" refer to the same applicable CFCs.
 The term "specified group," which is determined at any moment in time, may not necessarily refer to the exact same applicable CFCs.

 Once a CFC group election is made, the CFC group continues until the CFC group election is revoked or until the end of the last specified period with respect to the specified group.
-See proposed §1.163(j)-7(e)(3).
+See proposed § 1.163(j)-7(e)(3).
 When a CFC group election is in effect, if an applicable CFC becomes a specified group member with respect to a specified period of the specified group, the CFC group election applies to the applicable CFC and it becomes a CFC group member.
 When an applicable CFC ceases to be a specified group member with respect to a specified period of a specified group, the CFC group election terminates solely with respect to the applicable CFC.
-See proposed §1.163(j)-7(e)(4) (joining or leaving a CFC group).
+See proposed § 1.163(j)-7(e)(4) (joining or leaving a CFC group).